Yesterday (song): Resemblance to other songs

 In 2001, Ian Hammond speculated that McCartney subconsciously based "Yesterday" on Ray Charles' version of Hoagy Carmichael's "Georgia on My Mind".
 Hammond concluded his article by saying that, despite the similarities, "Yesterday" is a "completely original and individual [work]".

-In July 2003, British musicologists stumbled upon superficial similarities between the lyric and rhyming schemes of "Yesterday" and Frankie Laine's "Answer Me, My Love"; originally a German song by Gerhard Winkler and Fred Rauch called Mütterlein, it was a number 1 hit for Laine on the UK charts in 1953 as "Answer Me, O Lord", leading to speculation that McCartney had been influenced by the song.
+In July 2003, British musicologists stumbled upon superficial similarities between the lyric and rhyming schemes of "Yesterday" and David Whitfield's, Frankie Laine's, and Nat King Cole's "Answer Me, My Love"; originally a German song by Gerhard Winkler and Fred Rauch called Mütterlein, it was a number 1 hit for Laine on the UK Singles Chart in 1953 as "Answer Me, O Lord", leading to speculation that the song had influenced McCartney.
 McCartney's publicists denied any resemblance between "Answer Me, My Love" and "Yesterday".
 "Yesterday" begins with the lines: "Yesterday, all my troubles seemed so far away.
 Now it looks as though they're here to stay."
 In its second stanza, "Answer Me, My Love" has the lines: "You were mine yesterday.
 I believed that love was here to stay.
 Won't you tell me where I've gone astray".

 Composition and structure

 Ostensibly simple, featuring only McCartney playing an Epiphone Texan steel-string acoustic guitar backed by a string quartet in one of the Beatles' first uses of session musicians, "Yesterday" has two contrasting sections, differing in melody and rhythm, producing a sense of variety and fitting contrast.
-The main melody is seven bars in length, extremely rare in popular song, while the bridge, or "middle eight", is the more standard form of eight bars; often two four-bar phrases combined.
+The main melody is seven bars in length, extremely rare in popular songs, while the bridge, or "middle eight", is the more standard form of eight bars, often two four-bar phrases combined.

 The first section ("Yesterday, all my troubles seemed so far away ...") opens with an F chord (the 3rd of the chord is omitted), then moving to Em7 before proceeding to A7 and then to D minor.
 In this sense, the opening chord is a decoy; as musicologist Alan Pollack points out, the home key (F major) has little time to establish itself before "heading towards the relative D minor".
 He points out that this diversion is a compositional device commonly used by Lennon and McCartney, which he describes as "deferred gratification".

-The second section ("Why she had to go I don't know ...") is, according to Pollack, less musically surprising on paper than it sounds.
+According to Pollack, the second section ("Why she had to go I don't know ...") is less musically surprising on paper than it sounds.
 Starting with Em7, the harmonic progression quickly moves through the A major, D minor, and (closer to F major) B♭, before resolving back to F major, and at the end of this, McCartney holds F while the strings descend to resolve to the home key to introduce the restatement of the first section, before a brief hummed closing phrase.

 Pollack described the scoring as "truly inspired", citing it as an example of "[Lennon & McCartney's] flair for creating stylistic hybrids"; in particular, he praises the "ironic tension drawn between the schmaltzy content of what is played by the quartet and the restrained, spare nature of the medium in which it is played".